Ok, so let me ask you a quick question, have you ever met anyone that’s ever said “I wish I didn’t hit the ball as far.”? Yeah, me neither.

 Well yes and no, remember that little thing I mentioned earlier called “Smash Factor” that takes into consideration the quality of your ball striking?

-Simply swinging harder may lead to more distance but will most probably lead to poorer contact.
+Even with a very forgiving driver or set of irons, simply swinging harder may lead to more distance but will most probably lead to poorer contact, less distance, and loss of control.
 For example, let’s take throwing darts.
 Imagine you have to hit a bullseye from 8 feet away, you’d probably throw the dart at a comfortable speed that you can control.

 Now imagine you’re told to hit a bullseye throwing the dart as hard a humanly possible, good luck with that!